 So he thinks that he's doing his same game that he always plays, which is tell what the story is, but what I'm going to say about it is what I'm teasing.

-They dropped the encrypted files for download, with keys to decrypt a couple of the files, and those ones that they released aren't really all that damning.
+They dropped the encrypted files for download with keys to decrypt a couple of the files, and those ones that they released aren't really all that damning.

-They will slowly release more decryption keys to reveal more sensitive information.
+This group is saying that unless their demands are met and they're paid a ransom through Bitcoin, they will slowly release more decryption keys to reveal more sensitive information.

 They've even invited China, Russia, and even terrorist organizations like ISIS to bid to receive the documents, which should tell you that they're definitely really cool and clearly have America's best interests at heart.